 The Southeast Asia Youth Leadership Program (SEAYLP) brings sixty young people from Southeast Asia to the United States each year through a US Department of State grant.
 Program participants learn about diversity and cultural appreciation, community action and activism, and networking and collaboration within the Association of Southeast Asian Nations (ASEAN).
 The program utilizes an active approach that includes community service, field trips to US sites and schools, group projects, classes, American family home stays, and engagement with community members in and around NIU.

-NIU is also recruiting families in the DeKalb-Sycamore community to host SEAYLP participants for one week (April 9-17).
-For many participants, the host family experience is the most meaningful part of their time here.
-Host homes provide a place for participants to develop one-on-one relationships with Americans and to understand the diversity of American culture.
-If you are interested in hosting, you can find information and an application at right.
+NIU is also recruiting families in the DeKalb-Sycamore community to host SEAYLP participants for one week (April 8-16).
+For many participants, the host family experience is the most meaningful part of their time here, but can also be just as meaningful for the families.
+If your family is interested in hosting, visit our Host Family Experience page for more information.